We recommend LDATs support communities to deliver existing, evidence-informed alcohol and pregnancy programs in their community.

 We recommend LDATs link community organisations with existing, evidence-informed alcohol and pregnancy activities.
 Be mindful that the way that activities are delivered has an impact on desired outcomes – see Critical considerations for the delivery of alcohol and pregnancy activities.

-Review section below Resources required and Delivering Alcohol and Pregnancy activities: Key Steps for insight into what is required when supporting communities to develop alcohol and pregnancy activities.
+Review section below Determine resources required and Map your steps for insight into what is required when supporting communities to develop alcohol and pregnancy activities.

 Delivering evidence-informed activities is complex and challenging.
 The quality of the delivery has an impact on desired outcomes, meaning that activities, even effective ones, may not produce the desired effects for parents and children.
 Therefore, attention to how activities are delivered or implemented is as important to child, parent and community outcomes as what is delivered.